Gas Safety Certificate Grace Period? The Real Rules

 Lost certificates are treated as missing certificates. - ✔ Keep a continuous chain of CP12s

-Gaps cause trouble in licensing, Section 21, and insurance claims. - ✔ Always record evidence if tenants delay access
+Gaps cause trouble in licensing, Section 8 possession claims (Section 21 is abolished from 1 May 2026), and insurance claims. - ✔ Always record evidence if tenants delay access

 If you want to know exactly what the engineer checks during that visit (and what a fair price looks like), see our guide to CP12 Costs and Gas Safety Check Steps.